angular/angular/aio/content/guide/testing-code-coverage.md

 # Find out how much code you're testing

-The CLI can run unit tests and create code coverage reports.
+The Angular CLI can run unit tests and create code coverage reports.
 Code coverage reports show you any parts of your code base that might not be properly tested by your unit tests.

 <div class="alert is-helpful">